paulmach/go.geo/README.md

 	projection of that point, or a vector.
 * **Line** represents the shortest distance between two points in Euclidean space.
 	In many cases the path object is more useful.
-* **Path** represents a set of points representing a path in the 2D plain.
+* **Path** represents a set of points representing a path in the 2D plane.
 	Functions for converting to/from
 	[Google's polyline encoding](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) are included.
-* **Bound** represents a rectangular 2d area defined by North, South, East, West values.
+* **Bound** represents a rectangular 2D area defined by North, South, East, West values.
 	Computable for Line and Path objects, used by the Surface object.
 * **Surface** is used to assign values to points in a 2D area, such as elevation.
 	*This object is still being developed and is experimental*

 ## Library conventions

-There are two big conventions that developers should be aware off; **functions are chainable** and **operations modify the original object.**
+There are two big conventions that developers should be aware of:
+**functions are chainable** and **operations modify the original object.**
 For example: